plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Actions.md

 ### Replacing Action Types

 Some abilities replace the type of Action an Ability uses (e.g. the Rogue's "Cunning Action").
-For those abilities, the Action specified takes the abilitie's Action type, rather than the type it normally does.
+For those abilities, the Action specified takes the ability's Action type, rather than the type it normally does.

 > ### Example
 >
 > A rogue uses "🔵 - Cunning Action" to "Dash".
 The rogue's Major Action is not used, instead, Their Minor Action is used.

 ### Action Symbols